Update: This study is now complete. Thank you to everyone who participated in this clinical trial.

 The main purpose of this study is to determine if EYP001a can be administered for 4 weeks at different doses in combination with a standard of care hepatitis B treatment safely and without unacceptable side effects.
 The approved treatment to be used in this study is Pegylated interon alpha 2a also known as Pegasys.

-This clinical study is currently recruiting participants.
+This clinical study is no longer recruiting participants and is now complete.